ryerrabelli/Yerrabelli-Spector-Poroelastic-Model-Code/README.md

 **NOTE: For the most updated version of this document and all associated code and files, see: https://github.com/ryerrabelli/Yerrabelli-Spector-Poroelastic-Model-Code**

-# Pharmacokinetic Modeling and Optimization of Omburtamab (8H9) Delivered Through the CSF

-**NOTE: For the most updated version of this document and all associated code and files, see: https://github.com/ryerrabelli/8H9-Model-Essentials-Public**

 ## Contact
 Code was created by [Rahul S. Yerrabelli](https://orcid.org/0000-0002-7670-9601)<sup>1,2</sup> in the lab of [Alexander A. Spector](https://orcid.org/0000-0003-0701-8185
 )<sup>1</sup>.